PogiNate/A.K.A./README.md

 ##Acknowledgements

 Many, many thanks go to [David Copeland] for the [Methadone] framework that made this app possible and [his book][awesomeApps] which made it easy.

+## Roadmap

+I really like this app, but I've got other things I want to work on.
+But there are a few features I'm still planning to add:

+1. Support for a config file that will let you use a file other than `~/.alias` for your aliases
+1. Grouping aliases
+    1. Aliases sorted alphabetically by default.

 [David Copeland]:http://www.naildrivin5.com/